 SPF and SMTP Relays

-I'll be honest and say that SMTP relays are a bit foreign to me, but supposedly you can route all of your email through an SMTP relay and the email will use the relays SPF record.
-I don't have any hands-on experience with this so take it with a grain-of-salt.
-From my understanding, you still need to add an SPF record to the SMTP relay service, on your own domain.
-In other words, there is no getting around the SPF record.
+I'll be honest and say that SMTP relays are a bit foreign to me, but from my understanding, you can route all of your email through an SMTP relay and the email will use the relays SPF record to authenticate the message.
+However, for proper alignment (different from authentication) you still need to add an SPF record that points to the SMTP relay service IP in your own domain DNS records.

 If you want a more advanced way of controlling SPF records, you can use what is called DNS SPF macros that are designed to somewhat automate the lookup process dynamically.
 This is something that is out of the scope of this article, but here are a few places to read up on the topic: